The 10 Best Retirement Plans

 3. Live in a Hotel

-Sell or store almost all of your belongings except for a couple suitcases.
+Sell or store almost all of your belongings except for a couple of suitcases.
 Now hit the road and stay in hotels.
 This lifestyle is similar to Jack Reacher in Lee Child's books.
-A vehicle is optional for this retirement plan- you can take a bus or airplane from one city to the next.
-Living in hotels will be a low maintenance lifestyle and you can focus on reading, working out, and exploring the city that you are visiting.
+A vehicle is optional for this retirement plan—ou can take busses or airplanes from one city to the next.
+Living in hotels will be a low-maintenance lifestyle, and you can focus on reading, working out, and exploring the city that you are visiting.
 You can get long-term rates at many hotels and stay for a month at a time.
-Most hotels include complimentary breakfast, and some such as Homewood Suites offer dinner every night as well.
+Most hotels include complimentary breakfast, and some, such as Homewood Suites, offer dinner every night as well.

 4. Move Somewhere Warm

 Sell your house and move somewhere warm.
-Since you are retired and no longer need to work or schools for your kids, you can look for real estate markets where you can get a good deal—Las Vegas and many areas in Texas are currently markets with great deals for buyers or residential housing.
+Since you are retired and no longer need to work, you can look for real estate markets where you can get a good deal—Las Vegas and many areas in Texas are currently markets with great deals for buyers of residential housing.
 You can find bargain areas where you can get a lot of square footage and amenities for your money.
 Ideally, you'll want to find a neighborhood where you can walk or ride your bike to stores from your house to help you stay active.